kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/embeddeds/BOM PCB Ordering links.md

  I would appreciate if you ordered everything RoHS, paying a very slight extra to do so.
 Especially if you plan to send me your excess.

- If you end up ordering excess parts and circuit boards and you appreciate my efforts at making these plans available for free to you, I would appreciate donations of your excess.
-Please open an "Issue" to contact me for address.
+###  If you end up ordering excess parts and circuit boards and you appreciate my efforts at making these plans available for free to you, I would appreciate donations of your excess.
+Please open an "Issue" to ask me for address.